ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 |MongoDB 4.4|	-> Latest version|
 {: caption="Table 1.
 Major version upgrade paths" caption-side="top"}

-To upgrade your database, ensure your [`setFeatureCompatibilityVersion`](https://www.mongodb.com/docs/manual/reference/command/setFeatureCompatibilityVersion/#setfeaturecompatibilityversion){: .external} is set to the value of your current deployment, otherwise the backup fails and restoring might not work.
-For instance, if you are running v4.2 but your `setFeatureCompatibilityVersion` is set to v4.0, restoration will be unsuccessful.{: .important}

 To upgrade an existing MongoDB deployment to 4.0, you must be running a 3.6-series release.
 Likewise, to upgrade an existing MongoDB deployment to 4.2, you must be running a 4.0-series release.
 To upgrade from a version earlier than the noted series, you must successively upgrade major releases until you have upgraded to the appropriate series.
 For example, if you are running a 3.6-series, you must upgrade first to 4.0 before you can upgrade to 4.2.
 {: .note}